mongodb-university/realm-template-apps/other/edge-server/client/README.md

 ## Install dependencies and start the React server

-With the Edge Server running, cd into the `react-client` directory.
+With the Edge Server and the Express server running, cd into the `react-client` directory.

 Install the required dependencies: